-Bats-Definitions & Penalties-Rules 1-5-1, 2-4,7-4-2
+Bats-Definitions & Penalties Rules 1-5-1, 2-4,7-4-2

-- An illegal bat does not meet the specifications of Rule 1-5.
+■ An illegal bat does not meet the specifications of Rule 1-5.
 Altered bats and non-approved bats are both types of illegal bats.
-There are other types of illegal bats a bat without a sufficient safety grip or a bat that has pine tar on the barrel are just two examples.
-A batter who enters the box with an illegal bat or is discovered having used an illegal bat with the infraction being detected by the umpire or the defense prior to the next pitch is out.
-The ball is immediately dead and all runners return to the base occupied at the time of the pitch.
-If a runner was retired on the play the out stands and the runner does not return. - An altered bat was once legal but has been structurally changed by rolling, shaving, warming, or some other intentional act.
-When an altered bat is used all penalties for an illegal bat apply PLUS the batter and head coach are also ejected from the game. - A non-approved bat is one that does not meet USA Softball specifications OR has been placed on USA Softball list of non approved bats with the USA Softball certification mark.
-When a non-approved bat is used all penalties for an illegal bat apply PLUS the batter and head coach are ejected from the game (same penalty as for an altered bat). - When a penalty includes ejection of the batter and head coach (altered or nonapproved bat) the umpire is required to complete the online ejection report to inform the OHSAA and the school administration which is responsible for enforcing the additional penalties that apply when an ejection occurs. - For 2020 a new definition was added for a damaged bat.
-This item is defined as a bat that was once legal but is now broken, cracked, dented, rattles, or has sharp edges that could cut the ball.
+There are other types of illegal bats - a bat without a sufficient safety grip or a bat that has pine tar on the barrel are just two examples.

+■ An altered bat was once legal but has been structurally changed by rolling, shaving, warming, or some other intentional act.
+When an altered bat is used all penalties for an illegal bat apply PLUS the batter and head coach are also ejected from the game.

+■ A non-approved bat is one that does not meet USA Softball specifications OR has been placed on USA Softball list of non approved bats with the USA Softball certification mark.
+When a non-approved bat is used all penalties for an illegal bat apply PLUS the batter and head coach are ejected from the game (same penalty as for an altered bat).

+When a penalty includes ejection of the batter and head coach (altered or non-approved bat) the umpire is required to complete the online ejection report to inform the OHSAA and the school administration which is responsible for enforcing the additional penalties that apply when an ejection occurs.

+■ Illegal Bat Penalty: A batter using an illegal bat may be discovered, either by the umpire or the opposing team, once she enters the batter's box and until a pitch to the next batter after she completes her turn at bat.
+The batter is declared out.
+If the ball was put into play, runners are returned to the base occupied at the time of pitch; however, runners who were put out on the play remain out.
+The batter and the head coach are ejected.

+■ Damaged bat, a new definition added in 2020 is defined as a bat that was once legal but is now broken, cracked, dented, rattles, or has sharp edges that could cut the ball.
 Note that a bat that has developed instability in the handle or taper (often called a wobble) is considered a damaged bat.
 Damaged bats are not considered illegal and when discovered are immediately removed from the game without penalty.

-In 2022 a penalty has been added when a damaged bat that was previously removed from the game is re-introduced into the contest.
-Under Rule 3-6-21 this penalty includes an out on the batter with all runners not put out on any play being returned to the original base as well as a bench restriction for both the batter and her coach.
+The only time the use of a damaged bat results in a penalty is when, after being removed from the game, it is reintroduced into the contest.
+In this case, the batter is declared out.
+If the batter put the ball into play, all runners who were not put out on the play are returned to the base occupied at the time of the pitch.
+However, the enforcement of Rule 3-6-21 requires that the player and head coach are both restricted to the bench and not ejected.

+Bat Certification Marks

-• It is important to know what Certification Marks are required for NFHS softball competition.
-Rule 1-5-1d and Figure 1-6 have now been updated to include USA Softball's newest certification mark shown which are also provided below - there are now three marks which are the only approved marks for bats used in high school play:
+It is important to know what Certification Marks are required for NFHS softball competition.
+Rule 1-5-1d and Figure 1-6 have now been updated to include USA Softball's newest certification mark shown which are also provided below - there are now three marks which are the only approved marks for bats used in high school play, which are pictured on the right: